CiscoTestAutomation/getting-started/source/quickstart/quickstartintro.rst

 *Result*: The system displays a list of the packages and the installed versions.

-.. important:: The major and minor versions must all match.
+.. attention:: The major and minor versions must all match.
 It's okay if the patch version varies.

 Test a network of virtual devices
 ----------------------------------